-The MultiribTM profile is no more likely to allow penetration of external moisture than a corrugated profile.
+The Trimrib® profile is no more likely to allow penetration of external moisture than a corrugated profile.
 Penetration can be considered under three scenarios:

-Penetrations - such as windows etc. Flashing details etc are no more complex for MultiribTM than they are for corrugated or other trapezoidal profiles.
+Penetrations - such as windows etc. Flashing details etc are no more complex for Trimrib® than they are for corrugated.

 Profile sidelaps - this can be discounted as the channels do not run with any significant depth of water (unlike, potentially, a roofing application).
-The side lap incorporates a capillary break that provides a drainage path down the lap joint for moisture.
-In the unlikely event that external moisture did migrate to the underlay, the underlay characteristics are such that the framing is protected.
+The capillary break incorporated in the side lap provides a drainage path down the lap joint for moisture before it can track to the reverse side of the profile.
+There is no technical difference between Trimrib® and corrugated with respect to sidelaps.

 Fixings - wall claddings are typically fixed through the pan of the profile.
-MultiribTM is fixed with screws using wafer TEK screws with an EPDM washer.
+The fixings specified for Trimrib® are TEKs with neos which incorporate a seal between the head of the fixing and the face of the prolife, to prevent moisture tracking through the fixing penetration.
 The risk of water penetration is mitigated by the EPDM washers.

-There is no reason to believe MultiribTM is any more likely to allow the ingress of external moisture than corrugate, which is allowed as an acceptable solution.
+There is no reason to believe Trimrib® is any more likely to allow the ingress of external moisture than corrugate, which is allowed as an acceptable solution.